Ruin0x11/modding-opennefia-by-example/src/en/items.md

    -- randomly generated when digging through walls. categories = { "elona.ore" },

    -- Light source of this item (optional).
-Use this to make items behave like -- the campfire, where getting closer to them makes the screen brighter. light = {
+Use this to make the item behave like -- the campfire, where getting closer to it makes the screen brighter. light = {
        chip = "light_item",
        bright = 35,